ionic-team/capacitor/site/docs-md/apis/device/index.md

 # Device

-The Device API exposes internal information about the device
+The Device API exposes internal information about the device, such as the model and operating system version, along with user information such as unique ids.

+<plugin-api name="device" index="true"></plugin-api>

 ## Example

 ```typescript
 const { Device } = Plugins;